wilson-labs/cola/docs/contributing.md

 In order to properly develop for CoLA, you will need to have both [JaX](https://github.com/google/jax#installation) and [PyTorch](https://pytorch.org/get-started/locally/) installed.

+**To easily and automatically follow the format used in CoLA** (contained in  `setup.cfg`), you can run `pre-commit install`.
+This command would create a list of pre-commit hooks which would run the format and linting automatically.

 ## Our Development Process